dubzzz/fast-check/website/docs/introduction/getting-started.md

 });
 ```

-:::tip Hands on Property Based Testing
+:::tip Hands on Property-Based Testing
-If you want to quickly get started with property based testing, you may check our tutorials and our [quick start guide](/docs/category/quick-start).
+If you want to quickly get started with property-based testing, you may check our tutorials and our [quick start guide](/docs/category/quick-start).
 :::

 ## Walk through the test